Setup Let's Encrypt with Nginx

 sudo apt-get install certbot python-certbot-nginx

-Getting a SSL certificate from Let’s Encrypt
+Getting an SSL certificate from Let's Encrypt

-Now that we installed Certbot we can get a certificate from Let’s Encrypt by running the following command.
+Now that we installed Certbot, we can get a certificate from Let's Encrypt by running the following command.

 sudo certbot --nginx -d example.com -d www.example.com